 If you are a web publisher or website owner, you should be aware of all the cookies set by your website, especially third-party cookies.
 Often, websites are not aware of all third parties permitted to create and store cookies on a user’s browser.
 You can use a free cookie scanner and get an audit report of the cookie categories, all the cookies set by your website, their purpose, domain and duration.

 As the information collected via cookies have raised privacy concerns over the years, some laws regulate their usage.
 The two notable ones are the General Data Protection Regulation (GDPR) in the European Union and the California Consumer Privacy Act (CCPA) in the US.

-The ePrivacy Directive or EU cookie law which predates the GPPR also requires websites to obtain user consent for cookies except used to facilitate communication over a network and strictly necessary cookies.
+The ePrivacy Directive or EU cookie law which predates the GPPR also requires websites to obtain user consent for cookies except those used to facilitate communication over a network and essential cookies.

-- Display cookie banner or CCPA opt-out notice on user’s first visit to a website
+- Display cookie consent banner or cookie opt-out notice on a website

 - Provide clear information about cookie usage and its purpose